m-lab/etl-gardener/README.md

 For both of these modes, gardener issues Jobs (dates) to parsers that request them.
-The parsers will enuemerate all files for that date and parse each, and reports status updates to the gardener for the Job date until all are complete.
+The parsers will enuemerate all files for that date and parse each, and report status updates to the gardener for the Job date until all are complete.

 ### Jobs API